syncthing/syncthing/README.rst

 and logged in, you can edit any page by navigating to the corresponding file and clicking the edit (pen) icon.
 This will create a so called "fork" and a "pull request", which will be approved by one of the existing documentation team members.
-Once you haveve made a contribution or two, you can be added to the documentation team and perform edits without requiring approval.
+Once you have made a contribution or two, you can be added to the documentation team and perform edits without requiring approval.

 In the long run, learning to use Git_ and running Sphinx_ on your computer is